wezm/wezm.net/v2/content/posts/2025/stylus/index.md

 **Applies to:** URLs on the domain: [news.ycombinator.com](https://news.ycombinator.com)

-The post text in Hacker News self-posts like "Ask HN" posts is shown in light grey.
+The post text in Hacker News self-posts like "Ask HN" posts is shown in barely legible light grey.
 Fix this.

 ```css
 /* Make HN post text readable */